 Adjacent to the historic Roman Baths, The Pump Room Restaurant is one of the city’s most magnificent and elegant dining establishments.
 Open for breakfast, lunch, tea, and dinner (in July and August), The Pump Room Restaurant serves delicious modern British cuisine by renowned caterers Searcys.

 One of the most popular quintessentially British traditions to enjoy when visiting Bath is afternoon tea.
 The Pump Room Restaurant provides the perfect backdrop for this sophisticated experience, offering a selection of different teas, coffees or Champagne with delicate sandwiches, pastries and cakes.
 You’ll also find Bath Buns on the menu, a local delicacy that’s not to be missed!
 Special children's afternoon tea menus are often available during holidays.

-The Pump Room Trio also play in the restaurant daily, providing a wonderful musical accompaniment to your morning coffee or afternoon tea.
+The Pump Room Trio and pianist also play in the restaurant daily, providing wonderful musical accompaniment to your morning coffee or afternoon tea.

 You’ll also find a fountain flowing with the warm spa water that the city is founded upon, used to heat the Roman Baths and Pump Room in the winter months.
 You can taste the water, which contains 43 minerals – beware, though, it has quite an extraordinary taste to it!